danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 This chapter begins with a diagram that describes how a chatbot works procedurally. *Eliza*, a computer program but it also often describes  as a computer therapist, was considered as one of the first chatbot created in the mid-1960s by Joseph Weizenbaum at MIT.
 Involving natural language processing, *Eliza* implements keywords recognition in which it takes in textual input from a patient and output responses that simulate a doctor therapist by following certain language rules with psycological considerations.
 Such conversations involve an "illusion" [^Weizenbaum] in order to make machines behave/respond more like a human.
 Evidently, *Eliza* exhibits some kinds of intelligence, with reference to the Turing Test[^Turing], not only it is able to maintain a relevant and personalized dialogue over time but also as Weizenbaum notes, "[s]ome subjects have been very hard to convince that ELIZA is not human."[^Weizenbaum2]

 This kind of artificial intelligence deals with expectation, and in computer science terms it is called prediction.
-What do you expect when you are interacting with a device/screen interface that is based on the experience, in terms of human interactions, that you have in the past?
+What do you expect when you are interacting with a device/screen interface (in terms of human interactions that are based on past experience)?
 Latest technology of voice assistants in particular demonstrates the smoothness of conversations, such as asking the assistant to switch on/off a light, to play a certain style of music, to reserve a table at a restaurant and to seek help from customer services, these assistants are able to *learn the style* of human behaviors mostly based on the training datasets, techniques to process and analyze large amounts of natural language data, as well as recognizing patterns through machine learning models.

 However, pattern recognization is a political issue as argued by Clemens Apprich, and it is not a neutral process as it involves the identification of input data and the *discrimination* of information.[^clemens] We have experienced inherent ideologies in machine learning processes, such as gender stereotypes as found in the online translation tool,[^online] the AI chatbot that was regarded as racist,[^tay] racial bias as found in facial recognization regarding border control and criminal identification [^face], and many others.
 In this way, machine learning or pattern recognition is not only about smoothening tasks and accurate predictions in terms of technical operation but also as what Hito Steyerl would describe as "political operation" as it creates "subjects and subjection, knowledge, authority" as well as classification and categorization.[^hito]